ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Show Akamai reference number when an API request is blocked by MailChimp's firewall.
+- Show Akamai reference number when an API request is blocked by Mailchimp's firewall.
 - Minor output buffering improvements in form previewer.